What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 • chlorine;

-• vitamins (A, C, PP, D, the whole group B);
+• vitamins (A, C, PP, D, all group B);

 • enzymes (represented by amylase, lactase, oxidase, zymase, protease, cytase, which are of particular importance because they improve the absorption of food).

-1. Mushrooms, mushrooms and milk mushrooms.
+1. Boletuses, saffron milk caps and milk mushrooms.

-Today, this classification is considered a bit outdated.
-Modern botanists agree that the division of mushrooms into food categories is inefficient and the scientific literature provides an individual description of each species.
-Beginning mushroom pickers should learn the golden rule of "silent hunting": one poisonous mushroom can ruin all the forest trophies in the basket.
-Therefore, if you find any inedible fruit among the harvested crop, send all the contents to the trash without regret.
-After all, the risks of intoxication are not included in any comparisons with the time and effort spent.
+Today this classification is considered a little outdated.
+Modern botanists agree that dividing mushrooms into food categories is ineffective and the scientific literature provides an individual description of each species.
+Beginning mushroom pickers should learn the golden rule of “quiet hunting”: one poisonous mushroom can ruin all the forest trophies in the basket.
+Therefore, if you find any inedible fruit among the harvested crop, do not hesitate to throw all the contents into the trash.
+After all, the risks of intoxication cannot be compared with the time and effort spent.

 Edible mushrooms: photos and names

-• spindle-shaped spores, yellowish-olive, about 15-18 microns in size;
+• fusiform spores of yellowish-olive color, about 15-18 microns in size;

 Volnushka